nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Chemotherapeutic:** Pertaining to or involving chemotherapy.

-### Expanded Definition and Usage\nChemotherapeutic drugs are crucial in the fight against cancer, offering options to treat various types of the disease effectively.
+### Expanded Definition and Usage:
+Chemotherapeutic drugs are crucial in the fight against cancer, offering options to treat various types of the disease effectively.
 These drugs are characterized by their ability to interfere with the cancer cell cycle, either by directly killing cancer cells or by inhibiting their ability to grow and divide.
 The development and use of chemotherapeutic agents have transformed oncology, making it possible to treat many types of cancer effectively, though the journey often involves managing significant side effects and the potential for drug resistance.

 This lexical dictionary entry not only defines and classifies chemotherapeutic drugs but also explores their relationships with other medical terms, providing a comprehensive understanding of their role and significance in cancer treatment.